The deadliest catch: lost fishing gear is more abundant than ever

 This month (March 2018) we saw one of the world’s biggest seafood companies, Thai Union, join forces with the GGGI to help combat marine plastic pollution.

-Also, the GGGI – and all the expertise it combines – is trialing, scaling up and replicating solutions.
+Also, the GGGI – and all the expertise it combines – is trialling, scaling up and replicating solutions.
 It focusses on three Rs – remove, reduce and recycle – to ensure no further gear enters our oceans.

 Creating a sea change requires a truly united approach at every level.
 Only by working together locally, regionally, and globally can we hope to combat these ghosts beneath the waves and protect our oceans and the life within them.